jamesrcurran/australiancurriculum/numeracy.md

 ##### Elaborations only

-* **Maths**: Connect fractions, decimals and percentages and carry out simple conversions (ACMNA157)
+* **Maths 7**: Connect fractions, decimals and percentages and carry out simple conversions (ACMNA157)
   * *justifying choices of written, mental or calculator strategies for solving specific problems including those involving large numbers*
   * *understanding that quantities can be represented by different number types and calculated using various operations, and that choices need to be made about each*
-* **Music**: Experiment with texture and timbre in sound sources using aural skills (ACAMUM092)
+* **Music 7-8**: Experiment with texture and timbre in sound sources using aural skills (ACAMUM092)
   * *experimenting with and transcribing pitch contour, beat patterns and rhythm sequences*
   * *singing and recognising intervals and melodic patterns to extend music ideas in improvisation and composition*
-* **Music**: Develop musical ideas, such as mood, by improvising, combining and manipulating the elements of music (ACAMUM093)
+* **Music 7-8**: Develop musical ideas, such as mood, by improvising, combining and manipulating the elements of music (ACAMUM093)
   * *experimenting with technology to sequence and combine ideas to enhance intentions in compositions and performances*
-* **Music**: Perform and present a range of music, using techniques and expression appropriate to style (ACAMUM096)
+* **Music 7-8**: Perform and present a range of music, using techniques and expression appropriate to style (ACAMUM096)
   * *controlling tone and volume to create a balanced sound in ensemble performance*
-* **HPE**: Use feedback to improve body control and coordination when performing specialised movement skills in a variety of situations (ACPMP080)
+* **HPE 7-8**: Use feedback to improve body control and coordination when performing specialised movement skills in a variety of situations (ACPMP080)
   * *designing and performing movement sequences to create, use and defend space*
   * *composing and performing a group dance sequence in response to a piece of music or other stimuli*
   * *designing and performing movement sequences to travel around, over, under and through natural or built obstacles*
-* **Hist**: Sequence historical events, developments and periods (ACHHS205)
+* **Hist 7**: Sequence historical events, developments and periods (ACHHS205)
   * *identifying the approximate beginning and end dates of ancient societies and the periods of time when they coexisted*
-* **Hist**: Physical features of India (such as fertile river plains) and how they influenced the civilisation that developed there (ACDSEH006)
+* **Hist 7**: Physical features of India (such as fertile river plains) and how they influenced the civilisation that developed there (ACDSEH006)
   * *creating a graphic representation of the extent of India as a political unit at this time (for example, its diverse climatic and geographical features, types and location of food production, areas of high- and low-density population)*
-* **Hist**: Roles of key groups in Indian society in this period (such as kings, emperors, priests, merchants, peasants), including the influence of law and religion
+* **Hist 7**: Roles of key groups in Indian society in this period (such as kings, emperors, priests, merchants, peasants), including the influence of law and religion
  (ACDSEH044)
   * *creating a graphic representation of the social structure of Indian society*
-* **Hist**: Roles of key groups in Chinese society in this period (such as kings, emperors, scholars, craftsmen, women), including the influence of law and religion
+* **Hist 7**: Roles of key groups in Chinese society in this period (such as kings, emperors, scholars, craftsmen, women), including the influence of law and religion
  (ACDSEH041)
   * *creating a graphic representation of the social structure of Chinese society*
-* **E&B**: Apply economics and business knowledge, skills and concepts in familiar and new situations (ACHES025)
+* **E&B 7**: Apply economics and business knowledge, skills and concepts in familiar and new situations (ACHES025)
   * *applying enterprising behaviours to a class activity (for example, by taking on a leadership role in a project, establishing goals, accepting responsibility, and negotiating and working with others during the investigation)*

 #### **Level 3**: model, represent, order and use numbers up to five digits